AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 * Upgraded User Interface that aligns with the AEM and uses Coral3 UI.
 * Quick and easy access to administrative tools through the new Adobe logo.
 * Product navigation through an overlay
 * Quick Navigation to parent folders from a child folder.
-* Omni search option to navigate to administrative tools and content.
+* Omnisearch option to navigate to administrative tools and content.
 * Card View, List view, and Column View help you to easily browse through nested folders.
 * Asset sorting in List View is no longer restricted to the number of assets being displayed on the screen.
 All assets in a folder are sorted.

 ### Search Improvements

-* Omni search capability lets you perform a quick search for assets and files within BP.
+* Omnisearch capability lets you perform a quick search for assets and files within Brand Portal.
-* Omni search also provides an option to search for assets within a specific folder or location
+* Omnisearch also provides an option to search for assets within a specific folder or location
 * Automatic keyword suggestions to make search easier
-* Improve your omni-search with additional filters.
+* Improve your Omnisearch with additional filters.
 Option to save the search result into a Smart Collection for you to re-visit your search at a later time.
 * Supports smart tagged asset search
-* AEM Smart tagged assets can be shared from AEM to BP and use smart tags for asset search within BP.
+* AEM Smart tagged assets can be shared from AEM to Brand Portal and use smart tags for asset search within Brand Portal.

 ### File Sharing Improvements